billp72/netcreative1/content/projects/aerie.md

 Redesign the entire site using Wordpress

 ## NECESSITIES
-Decide What images, copy and other content could be reused<br />
 Choose a suitable Wordpress template to start building on<br />
 It was extremely important that accessibility (WAI-ARIA) metadata be added to all images and HTML<br />
 Estimate the time of completion.